roataway/roataway-web/README.md

 ```

 2. `npm install` - to install all the dependencies
+3. Build or start app
-3. `npm start` - to run the app in the development mode on http://localhost:3000
+  - `npm start` - to run the app in the development mode on http://localhost:3000
   - `npm run build` - Builds the app for production to the `build` folder.